mradev/MRA-UI/README.md

 Under "Build Settings", find the entry "User Header Search Paths".
 Add a recursive entry for your base MRA-UI

 Under "Linking", find the entry "Other Linker Flags".
-Add "-all_load -ObjC" for both Debug and Release
+Add -all_load -ObjC for both Debug and Release